Landau Singularities of the 7-Point Ziggurat I: Warm-up

 We label the external edges of the five-point ziggurat graph shown in Fig~\ref{fig:one}(b) with $Z_1$ on the lower right corner, increasing in clockwise order, and we label the lower (upper) loop with $\mathcal{L}_1$ ($\mathcal{L}_2$) respectively.
 It is well-known that the seven on-shell conditions (i.e., the double box heptacut) admit six distinct one-parameter families of solutions (see for example~\cite{Caron-Huot:2012awx} for a nice discussion):

-Plugging (for example) the first on-shell solution into the Kirchhoff conditions gives eight equations in eight variables (the seven Feynman parameters $\alpha_i$ and the on-shell parameter $\alpha$).
+Plugging (for example) the first on-shell solution into the Kirchhoff conditions gives eight equations in eight variables (the seven Feynman parameters and the on-shell parameter $\alpha$).
 There are seven non-trivial solutions which are at most codimension one in the external kinematics.
-One of these solutions has $\alpha = 1$ (so that $\mathcal{L}_1 = (Z_1,Z_2)$) and all Feynman parameters $\alpha_i$ vanishing except for the one associated to the propagator $\braket{\mathcal{L}_1 1 2}$.
+One of these solutions has $\alpha = 1$ (so that $\mathcal{L}_1 = (Z_1,Z_2)$) and all Feynman parameters vanishing except for the one associated to the propagator $\braket{\mathcal{L}_1 1 2}$.
 This solution exists for all external kinematics and we interpret as an IR singularity, as discussed in the previous section.
 In addition to such uninteresting solutions, there are other solutions that only exist when $\braket{1345}\braket{1245}\braket{1235} = 0$.

-After repeating this analysis for the other on-shell solutions, and considering also all cyclic relabelings of the ziggurat graph, one finds that leading Landau singularities of five-point integrals can exist when $\braket{i\,i{+}1\,i{+}2\,i{+}3} = 0$ for some $i$.
+After repeating this analysis for the other on-shell solutions, and considering also all cyclic relabelings of the ziggurat graph, one finds that leading Landau singularities can exist when $\braket{i\,i{+}1\,i{+}2\,i{+}3} = 0$ for some $i$.
 In momentum space this corresponds to $(p_i + p_{i+1})^2 = s_{i,i+1} = 0$.
 As in the four-point case, a thorough analysis of the Landau equations for every minor of the ziggurat graph Fig.~\ref{fig:one}(b) reveals no additional singularities beyond those of the form $\braket{i\,i{+}1\,i{+}2\,i{+}3}$ already present in the ziggurat's leading singularities.
-We conclude that no massless planar five-point Feynman integral can have Landau singularities anywhere other than on the locus where $\prod_i s_{i,i+1} = 0$.